The reason for "abnormal" is that youth is a bizarre practice.

 : Can you tell me what you have specifically done in these three years besides working?

-: I specifically forgot, usually it’s a life of working from eight in the morning to eight in the evening.
-After work, I would take a bottle of wine, a pack of cigarettes, and drive to a certain big tree in the suburbs .
-The grassland is thirty minutes away , sometimes after I finish smoking and drinking, I can just fall asleep by the edge of the grass, and the next day drive back to work.
+: I specifically forgot, usually it was a life of working from eight in the morning to eight in the evening.
+After work, I would take a bottle of wine, a pack of cigarettes, and drive to a big tree in the suburbs .
+The grassland is thirty minutes away from here, sometimes after I finish smoking and drinking, I can just fall asleep by the grass, and the next day drive back to work.
 Sometimes after drinking, I would slowly walk back alone, leaving the car there.
 The next afternoon, I would return to that place and conveniently drive the car back.

 : Aren't you afraid someone will steal your car?
-To be honest, this ghost place has hardly seen anyone for three years.
+To be honest, this ghost place has hardly seen a few people in three years.

-: It's a graveyard; I’m afraid it might scare you.
+: It's a graveyard, I'm afraid it will scare you.

-: Then I said, but I found that it seems that wherever there are graves, the surrounding trees grow faster and more lush than in other places.
+: Then I said, but I found that as long as there are graves, the surrounding trees grow faster and lusher than in other places.

 : That might be because when people die, their souls and bodies merge into the land and then are entrusted to the trees.
 Do you believe your mother is watching you from a certain tree?